 Accompanists may not be able to accommodate all student requests.
 Ultimately, it is the responsibility of the student, not the BSC Music Department, to provide and secure accompanists.

-Students are required to participate in the primary ensemble appropriate to their chosen instrument for no less than six semesters (BA), or no less than seven semesters (B.Mus.).
+Students are required to participate in the primary ensemble appropriate to their chosen instrument for no less than six semesters (BA), no less than seven semesters (B.Mus.), or no less than eight semesters (BA.Perf.)

 With the exception of pianists and guitarists, music majors must participate in the appropriate primary ensemble during each semester they are enrolled in applied music instruction.
 Pianists and guitarists must participate in the appropriate primary ensemble for two semesters; the remainder of the degree requirement may be satisfied through enrollment in secondary ensembles, accompanying, or continued participation in the primary ensemble.
 Failure to participate in a primary ensemble will result in a conference with your applied teacher and the Music Department Chairperson, and may result in the suspension of applied study.
 Primary ensembles include the Wind Ensemble, Philharmonia, Chorale, and Chamber Choir.
 Specific primary ensemble requirements for each applied area are listed below.